 Every story has a flip side

 While these facts are true, they are not the whole story – or the whole person.
-The fact is that many people with mental health problems have had to face severe hardships – yet they’ve survived.
+The fact is that many people have had to face severe hardships – yet they’ve survived.
 So it’s clear they have exceptional resilience and strength.
-But for as long as they stay focused on the negative effects of mental ill health, it’s unlikely they’ll see these positive qualities.
+But as long as they stay focused on the negative effects of their experiences, it’s unlikely they’ll see these positive qualities.
 And that can hinder recovery.

 You’re the hero of your story

 Creating your story puts you at the centre of your story – in other words you become the hero.
-You don’t have to be defined by the terms and phrases you hear as a result of mental health problems.
+You don’t have to be defined by the terms and phrases you hear.
 You can take a much wider viewpoint.